Guide summary

 How to read the soundbar shortlist

-These notes explain room and setup roles from existing metadata.
+These notes explain room and setup roles for this guide.
 They are not final verdicts, owned measurement results, prices, retailer claims, stock claims, or review ratings.

 Samsung HW-Q990F